-If you read Mat’s head to head feature, pitting Shimano Ultegra against its rival SRAM Force, you’ll know that Ultegra-equipped bikes can range in price from about £1,000 right up to £3,000 or more.
+If you read Mat’s head to head feature, pitting Shimano Ultegra against its rival SRAM Force, you’ll know that Ultegra-equipped bikes can range in price from just over £1,000 right up to £3,000 or more.
 That means there’s a wide selection of bikes to choose from, with different frame materials and riding purpose, and a choice of disc brakes or aero frames.

 Some bikes will feature a full Shimano Ultegra groupset, but at both extremes of the price spectrum, you’re going to find some manufacturers mixing in some other components to help them meet key price points.
 The most common changes are brake calipers, especially on cheaper models, and sometimes chainsets get swapped for another make.

 Going with an aluminium frame is one way to get maximum value for money.
 And with modern aluminium frames offering the great performance they do, it’s a choice we can wholeheartedly recommend.
 B’Twin’s Ultra 920 combines a triple butted aluminium frame with a direct mount front brake and internal cable routing, with a carbon fibre fork and a smart paint job.
 Best of all, it gets a full Shimano Ultegra 11-speed groupset, including the brakes and a compact chainset.
 The wheels are Mavic’s Cosmic Elite with matching 25mm tyres.